 Parrots can eat all parts of the bell pepper, including the seeds.
 Your parrot will enjoy the slightly sweet flavor and the rougher texture of the core.
 Although most people remove the seeds, since these contain the most heat, your parrot won’t mind.
 You can avoid waste by offering the leftovers to your parrot during mealtime.

-The meat and skin are also delectable to parrots.
-The bird will enjoy the rubbery texture and the long strips of the meat.
-Bell peppers contain all the nutrients of other pepper species, as well as more natural sugars.
+The meat and skin are delectable to parrots.
+They will enjoy the rubbery texture and the long strips.
+Bell peppers contain all the nutrients of other peppers, as well as more natural sugars.
 They also contain high amounts of vitamin C.

-You can feed bell peppers to your bird either raw or cooked.
-Just be sure to add no extra seasoning or oil when you do.
+You can feed bell peppers to your parrot raw or cooked.
+Don’t add any extra seasoning or oil.

 Are Parrots Allowed Red Peppers?